CLU-MSCP/bedics/index.md

 ## Podcasts

 Podcasts can be very motivating and fun.
-It's nice to hear people talk about the things you're learning in-class.
+It's nice to hear people talk about the things you learn in the classroom.
 It's especially helpful when the podcasts creators are fun, genuine, and down-to-earth.
-There are many data science and reproducibility podcasts out there but the following two are my favorites:
+There are many data science and reproducibility podcasts but the following are two of my favorites:

 1. [Not So Standard Deviations](https://soundcloud.com/nssd-podcast) is fun, light but with enough content to get you excited about the world of statistics and data science.